skoolkid/skoolkit/sphinx/source/whatis.rst

   tile graphic data, find text, or find sequences of arbitrary byte values
 * use :ref:`trace.py` to trace the execution of machine code in a snapshot or raw memory file
+* use :ref:`rzxplay.py` to trace the execution of machine code in an RZX file, and produce a code execution map for :ref:`sna2ctl.py`
 * use :ref:`tapinfo.py` to analyse the blocks in a TAP or TZX file, and list the BASIC program it contains
+* use :ref:`rzxinfo.py` to analyse the blocks in an RZX file, and extract snapshots from it
 * use :ref:`bin2tap.py` to convert a snapshot or raw memory file into a TAP file
 * use :ref:`bin2sna.py` to convert a raw memory file into a Z80 or SZX snapshot